Gwen-Bradbury/MS3/README.md

 The last link in the navbar allows users to exit or 'Log Out' of the app.
 I made navigation through the website easy with a fixed navbar and search box located on the 'Home' page.

 - _Database Structure_ - I needed the data to be structured with the walks inside the parks.
-The walks would need the park name but would also nees the username of the users.
+The walks would need the park name but would also need the username of the users.
 I used a data schema to help visualise how the database would be structured.

 ![Data Schema picture](./wireframes/data_schema.png)